Thursday, April 24, 2025

 Let’s look at an example:

 💡Tip: Split the team into two or three sub-teams and issue each with a problem, a fishbone diagram, and let it sit with them for a day or two.
-Then ask them to each apply the Five Whys to their fishbones and compare findings.
+Then ask them to each apply the 5 Whys to their fishbones and compare findings.

 Fishbone Diagram categories for complaint handling